iakdis/buhocms/README.md

 **Windows** executable: Run the following command in your terminal on a Windows machine: `flutter build windows` – the output file will be generated at `buhocms\build\windows\runner\Release\buhocms.exe`.

-**Linux** executable: Run the following command in your terminal: `flutter build linux` – the output file will be generated at`buhocms/build/linux/x64/release/bundle`.
+**Linux** executable: Run the following command in your terminal: `flutter build linux` – the output files, including the executable, will be generated at`buhocms/build/linux/x64/release/bundle`.

 # Roadmap

 **General:**
-  - [ ] Show terminal output
   - [ ] Integration with git when "publishing" site (optional)
   - [ ] Language filter for l10n
   - [ ] Fix system light/dark color scheme